jknguyen2003/jknguyen2003.github.io/essays/ai.md

   Secondly, AI makes a lot of assignments and online exams trivial.
 This reduces the stress when a test rolls around because you know you can just ChatGPT your way to a good grade most of the time resulting in the amount of learning you're doing by a significant amount.

 ### IV.
 Practical Applications:
+  Most useful applications of AI would be learning.
+ChatGPT is a really good tool for learning complex topics since you can ask it very specific questions and it will give you a thorough breakdown on it.
+Another useful application would be to do a simple task that doesn't take any skill or thinking but would take a lot of time for a human.
+An example of this could possibly be changing all instances of a word in an essay to another.
+If you're writing a story perhaps and decide that your MC's name isn't that fitting.
+Or if you wanted to capitalize all instances of a word.
+These are just some examples.

 ### V. Challenges and Opportunities:
+  The problem with ChatGPT is that it's producing lazy students (myself included) who don't want to put in any effort into learning.
+Why learn when I can just ask the bot to do it for me for free in a fraction of the time?
+When presented with an easier path, what sane person wouldn't take it?
+It takes a very disciplined person who thinks long term to see how doing things by yourself is a much better way to do things.
+Which is why with ChatGPT around, if you are able to avoid the temptation of asking it for answers, you will get very far in life.

 ### VI.
 Comparative Analysis:

 ### VII.
 Future Considerations:
+  Every day, AI just gets better and better.
+As it is right now, it still has a lot of flaws.
+It can't answer every question perfectly and it struggles with math problems.
+However, with the speed at which AI is progressing, in 10 years, I could see AI being close to perfect.
+I wouldn't be surprised if AI takes over most jobs soon, as they are already making AI that can make better AI.
+With so much being automated in the future, I can only hope that the government will recognize that and makes it so that humans simply don't have to work anymore.
+Our AI overlords can do everything for us and we can sit back at home and relax.
+Of course this won't happen anytime soon but in 100 years, I can gurantee that the world will be unrecognizable from the one we know today.

 ### VIII.
 Conclusion: